jakubbortlik/vim-keymaps/README.md

 Custom vim-keymaps
 ==================
 These keymaps make it possible to use a Czech keyboard layout and an IPA layout in non-normal modes of Vim.
+Apart from that, it provieds a modified version of the russian-jcuken keymap.

 Mappings
 ========